 Have you seen the movie THE POLAR EXPRESS?
-We haven’t even read the book, but that didn’t stop us from getting excited about the THE POLAR EXPRESS™ train ride.
-Families wanting to spark some Christmas magic will want to hop onboard this memorable ride operated by Aspen Crossing just outside of Mossleigh (about a 30 minute drive south of Calgary).
+We hadn’t even read the book, but that didn’t stop us from getting excited about the THE POLAR EXPRESS™ train ride.
+On the Polar Express™ Calgary, families wanting to spark some Christmas magic can hop onboard this memorable ride.
 Here’s an in depth look at what this experience is really like.

 Polar Express Calgary